yutee/cetha/README.md

 - __Test Deployment:__
 It tests the deployed service by making an HTTP request to a specific endpoint.

-__Running the application:__
+### Running the application:
-To utilize this setup, there are things you need to have in place first:
+To utilize this setup, you need to have:
 - An azure subscription
 - Terraform, Kubectl, AzCLI installed and configured
 - An azure service principal